 You may be applying for a new job.
 Or just “friended” someone on Facebook.
-Or written a restaurant review.
-You might not be on social media at all.
-All of these examples have a profound effect on how people perceive you, so the following facts are worthy of a serious read.
+You may have just written a restaurant review.
+Or you might not be on social media at all.
+These examples have a profound effect on how people perceive you, so the following facts are worthy of a serious read.

-According to Statista, one of the leading statistics companies on the internet, about 2.95 billion people (one third of the world’s population) are expected to be involved in social networking worldwide by 2020.
-In Canada alone, internet users visiting social networking sites as of January 2017 is 63% of the country’s population.
-That’s more than one out of every two people!
-The number is as high as 99% of the population for the United Arab Emirates.
+According to Statista, one of the leading statistics companies on the internet, the global social media population is 4.2 billion people at the start of 2021.
+In Canada alone, internet users visiting social networking sites as of January 2021 include 84.9% of the country’s population.
+For the US, the number is 72.3%.
+The number is as high as 99% of the population in the United Arab Emirates.
 Somewhere in those statistics includes potential clients and employers, which means you aren’t the only one surfing the internet during office hours.

 Who you choose as your friends on Facebook, the pictures you post, what posts you like, and which posts you are tagged in are all part of your image.
 Picture yourself looking at Facebook profiles right now.
 What conclusions do you draw about a person who has three Facebook friends?
 How about 5000 Facebook friends?